 - Training in medical education is available through the Community of Medical Educators in Training (CoMet).

-- The U-M Kidney Epidemiology and Cost Center has many ongoing research projects and administers the United States Renal Data System (USRDS).
+- The U-M Kidney Epidemiology and Cost Center offers learning and research opportunities.

 - Arbor Research Collaborative for Health has many ongoing clinical cohort studies, including DOPPS and CureGN.